jperdior/sequra-code-challenge/Readme.md

 ,and it's ready to work with new orders as soon as they are created.
 This also achieves O(1) time complexity for the calculation of disbursements instead of being a daily batch operation that would have O(n) time complexity.

-I set up supervisord to run 20 instances of the consumer and feed the queue, I calculated that the application processes around 20k orders per minute.
+I set up supervisord to run 30 instances of the consumer and feed the queue, I calculated that the application processes around 20k orders per minute.
 Exists a race condition when several orders that belong to the same disbursement are processed in parallel, as the disbursement is created when the first order is processed, and the rest of the orders provoke a unique constraint violation.
 I decided to handle this situation by catching the exception and symfony messenger retries the message up to 3 times, so it works fine.
 In any case I set up a failure queue to handle the messages that fail after 3 retries.
+There's also another race condition calculating the amount and fee amount of each disbursement as several orders can be processed in parallel, I handled it by using a query that causes a lock in the database, so the disbursement amount and fee amount should be calculated correctly as in the tests.

+Anyway there's still some concurrency problem because at the end of the process the disbursement amounts + fee amounts doesn't match the total amount of the orders, but I am already

 All the logic to calculate the disbursements is in the DisbursementCalculatorService in src/SequraChallenge/Domain/Service/DisbursementCalculatorService.php